Welcome to our guide on RV wiring. We’ll cover, among many other things….

 Faulty or tearing wires is a major source of electrical trouble.
 Review our guide to fire safety.

-Camco has a patented solution to tearing (a large reasons we recommend their products).
+Camco has a patented solution to tearing (one of the many reasons we recommend their products).

 The handle on the backside discourages people from pulling on the wire, whether they mean to or not.